chrisrhoton/chatitude/README.md

-Maker Square assignment
+##Maker Square assignment

-Objective: build a Javascript front-end to interface with a remote API.
+**Objective**: build a Javascript front-end to interface with a remote API.

-TO DO
+**Original Spec**:

+>In this project you will be using JavaScript and jQuery to build an HTML frontend for an open chat server.
+In short you will implement:

+>A chat view
+>A signup form
+>A signin form
+>A "send chat message" form

+**TO DO**
   - Waiting on server-side fix for problem with getting all chats 'since'
     - Will allow for "real-time" updates.  **Interim Solution**: Refreshing all chats every second.
   - ~~Need to handle sign-up errors (e.g. - when username already exists)~~